 Still, clinginess isn’t always easy to live with.
 There’s no real way to cut clinginess off, but there are a few strategies for dealing with it that can be reassuring to toddlers’ insecurities.

 - Accept the cling: Encouraging toddlers to let go, play independently, or play with someone else, often just prompts them to cling harder.
-Accepting that your toddler is just going to be sticking close for a while, and not making that big of a deal out of it, can help to keep his clinginess from turning into a power struggle.
+Accepting that your toddler is just going to be sticking close for a while, and not making that big of a deal out of it, can help to keep their clinginess from turning into a power struggle.

 - Look for patterns: There may be a certain time of day when Baby feels clingiest or fussiest, and it can make life much easier to plan around these times for a little while.
-The clingy stage will pass on its own eventually, and it’s not spoiling Baby to take his moods and feelings into account as you figure out the shape of your family’s day.
+The clingy stage will pass on its own eventually, and it’s not spoiling Baby to take their moods and feelings into account as you figure out the shape of your family’s day.

 - Practice your goodbyes: Goodbyes, whether you’re leaving Baby at daycare for the day, or just in the living room while you take a quick shower, can be especially hard if Baby is feeling clingy.
-It can be tempting to either drag out goodbyes (it’s so hard to leave ripping-off-a-bandage-fast when Baby is turning those tragic eyes on you) or sneak out while he’s distracted, but both of these can make toddlers feel more insecure.
+It can be tempting to either drag out goodbyes (it’s so hard to leave ripping-off-a-bandage-fast when Baby is turning those tragic eyes on you) or sneak out while they're distracted, but both of these can make toddlers feel more insecure.
 Consistency in leaving is reassuring, even if Baby isn’t in the mood to thank you for it.
-Tell him that you’re leaving, and how long you’ll be gone, and then do what you said.
-Giving him a specific timeframe (like “I’ll be back by the time you wake up from your nap.”) helps to build trust and make Baby feel more secure about your comings and goings.
+Tell them that you’re leaving, and how long you’ll be gone, and then do what you said.
+Giving them a specific timeframe (like “I’ll be back by the time you wake up from your nap.”) helps to build trust and make Baby feel more secure about your comings and goings.

-- Act as a bridge: If Baby wants to stick close to you during social situations, that’s fine – it gives you the opportunity to act as a bridge between him and other people.
+- Act as a bridge: If Baby wants to stick close to you during social situations, that’s fine – it gives you the opportunity to act as a bridge between them and other people.
 If you’re hanging out with other toddlers, then, by extension Baby is, too.
 If you’re having a nice conversation with another adult, Baby is getting used to that adult’s presence, and maybe starting to relax around them.
-If you’re playing in the sandbox with Baby and other kids, you’re there to help him navigate sticky situations like sharing and playing together versus playing near each other.
+If you’re playing in the sandbox with Baby and other kids, you’re there to help them navigate sticky situations like sharing and playing together versus playing near each other.

 It can be worrying to parents when normally outgoing toddlers start sticking closer to them, but generally, clinginess is a normal phase that passes on its own with parents’ support and encouragement.